TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 {{< figure src="1_c_environment.png" alt="Create new connectivity environment" >}}

-The same step can be followed to create a new monitoring environment.
-To create the first location in the monitoring environment, locate the desired place on the map and **Add new location**.
+The same procedure can be followed to create a new monitoring environment.
+To create the first location in the monitoring environment, locate the desired place on the map and **Add a new location**.

 {{< figure src="claim6.png" alt="Add new location" >}}